Magdeburg

 • Flow Sensitive 4D MRI (aneurysm) DTI fiber tracking

-• Patient measurement: Multiple sclerosis, ALS controls, depression
+• Patient measurement: epilepsy, ALS controls

 Facilities

-8-Channel Parallel Transmit System
+7T Plus 8-Channel Parallel Transmit System

 FMRI: video projector, 4 key response system (LUMItouch), synchronized trigger,